amandar8529/reactjs-independent-study/entries/entry6.md

 <h3>Takeaways</h3>
 <ul>
-	<li>Planning before creating or making to do lists is a helpful tool for the organization of ideas or thoughts.
+	<li><b>Planning</b> before creating or making <b>to do lists</b> is a helpful tool for the organization of ideas or thoughts.
 List-making is helpful in making the process of getting started a little easier. </li>
-	<li>Creating by yourself can be beneficial, but it is also fun and rewarding to collaborate with others.
+	<li>Creating by yourself can be beneficial, but it is also fun and rewarding to <b>collaborate</b> with others.
 Every person has something they bring to the table and by combining every person’s knowledge or efforts, ideas can turn into realities and amazing things can be created. </li>
 <img src="../entries/images/teamwork.jpg"/>
 </ul>